tquangsayhi/Beacons-of-RGB/LLM.md

 "I did not use AI/LLM in creation of this project"

-- In what parts of the course projects LLM tool was used
+- In what parts of the course projects LLM tool was used I used the AI to help for finding the complexity of the functions
 - Which LLM tools were used
+Gemini Google
 - Motivation/reason to use LLM
+I feel confused sometimes when looking at the complexity of recursion or some data structures like set, map
 - How and why LLM helped
+It gives me thorough insights on the problem mentioned above
 - What kind of mistakes LLM did
 - What were things that LLM was not able to provide